WolfcrafterHD/Lupina-s-Unity-Engine-6-Script-Repository/SFX\Music Manager/v2.0/README.txt

 Some Qirks of this Audio Manager System:
 - Only one Audio of the Music Category can play at any given time.
 - It's recomended to clear the AmbienceCache often.
-- Musi amd Ambience will loop unless you spesifically use the "" function.
+- Musi amd Ambience will loop unless you spesifically tell them to stop.
 - Any Audio of a different Category will have thier Loop Property set to false.
+- Audio Sapwn at the location of the GameObject with the AudioSocket Component it was called from, not from where the comand was execued;

 >>so I dont fogo<<